Security Council Elections 101

 The Security Council consists of 12 members, any 9 of whose signature is required to authorize an upgrade.
 The current Security Council members can be seen in the Foundation documentation or via Tally.

-As of this writing, all but two upgrades have been carried out via the DAO proposal path, and no emergency upgrades have been necessary.
 However, given the known-unknown risk of undiscovered bugs, having an emergency upgrade contingency plan remains vital.
-The Security Council is trusted to only ever use its ability for fast upgrades in order to recover from emergencies; however, the Constitution also describes the non-emergency path for the Security Council, which has been used twice so far:
+The Security Council is trusted to only ever use its ability for fast upgrades in order to recover from emergencies; however, the Constitution also describes the non-emergency path for the Security Council, which has been used a handful of times:

-2. When the Security Council took a non-emergency action to facilitate key rotation of the Security Council in June 2024
+3. Non-emergency action to facilitate key rotation of the Security Council in June 2024

 Thus, it is important that the DAO places great importance and deliberation in electing reputable and trustworthy individuals and/or entities to the Security Council.